Azure/ALZ-Bicep/infra-as-code/bicep/modules/roles/README.md

 ## Deployment

-In this example, the custom roles will be deployed to the `alz` management group.
+In this example, the custom roles will be deployed to the `alz` management group (the intermediate root management group).

 Input parameter file `roles.parameters.example.json` defines the assignable scope for the roles.
 In this case, it will be the same management group (i.e. `alz`) as the one specified for the deployment operation.